-This image is a detail of a wall in a human-made cave of uncertain dating which across the arc of time has served various purposes.
-Part of the problem associated with dating a site such as this is that it appears to have been in a state of continuous becoming since its becoming began around 2500 BCE.
+The title of this hand printed photograph suggests a mingling of hard permanence and soft ephemerality.
+The marks on the surface of its material subject evoke an enigmatic language.
+A language of hard labour, a repetitive fluid physical action, acted and re-enacted in quick succession.
+This image is a detail of a wall in a human-made cave of uncertain dating, which through time has served various purposes for those living and those dead.
+Part of the problem associated with dating a site like this is that it appears to have been in a state of continuous becoming since it’s becoming began, around 2500 BCE.
 The physical energies embodied in this small section of wall resonate with a sense of urgency, the urgent need for shelter.

 © ANDREW HAZEWINKEL MMXII | SITE 3 DEEP